dklopstein/waste-sorting-classifier/README.md

 ## Results

 ### Model 1
-The final model had the following hyperparameters: n_estimators=90, max_depth=7, and min_samples_split=5.
+The final model had the following hyperparameters: `n_estimators`=90, `max_depth`=7, and `min_samples_split`=5.
 This configuration achieved a test accuracy of 0.6597, a validation accuracy of 0.686, and a training accuracy of 0.7524, demonstrating improved generalization.

 Below is a graph illustrating the relationship between different max_depth values and accuracy metrics, showing how deeper trees affected training and validation accuracies:

 ![Fitting Graph](images/rf_max_depth_accuracy_plot.png)

-#### Performance Comparison with HOG Features
+#### Performance Comparison with Histogram of Oriented Gradients (HOG) Features
-To evaluate the potential of Histogram of Oriented Gradients (HOG) features, we trained a Random Forest classifier on these features, after tuning the model's hyperparameters to address overfitting.
-The classifier was trained with 80 estimators, max_depth of 7, and min_samples_split of 3.
-The performance of the model with HOG features was as follows:
-* Test accuracy: 0.6217
-* Validation accuracy: 0.6387
-* Training accuracy: 0.7286
+The final model trained with the HOG features had the following hyperparameters: `n_estimators`=80, `max_depth`=7, `min_samples_split`=3.
+This model achieved a test accuracy of 0.6217, a validation accuracy of 0.6387, and a training accuracy of 0.7286.

 Despite tuning the hyperparameters, the model with HOG features did not outperform the original feature-based model, which achieved a test accuracy of 0.6597 and a validation accuracy of 0.686.